Skip to main content

 Your workspace has a seat limit based on your plan.
 The Users section shows:

-GitHub settings configure how the AI agent interacts with your repositories.
+VCS provider settings configure how the AI agent interacts with your repositories.
+The settings page adapts based on which provider you have connected.

 Execution Repositories

-Select which repositories the AI agent can work in.
-Only repositories accessible through your GitHub App installation appear here.
+Select which repositories (or projects, for GitLab) the AI agent can work in.
+Only resources accessible through your connected provider appear here.

-- Add repositories - select repos from the list of available installations
+• Add repositories — select repos from the list of available installations or connected projects

 Commit Message Format